Should Brides do a First Look?

 Authentic Wedding Day Storytelling

-I’d like to share with you, my opinion on whether or not a bride should do a first look with her groom.
+I’d like to share with you my thoughts on the question; Should brides do a first look?
 My background as a photographer is about catching moments that are pure, and authentic.
 I want to capture real emotions in my photographs.
 I’m not interested in photographing a beautiful landscape with a bride and groom showing cheesy smiles.
 In other words, I’m interested in capturing the feeling of a moment, rather than the aesthetic beauty of it.
 With that being said, I’ve changed my opinion on this matter from when I first started shooting weddings.

 I used to think that all first looks were pointless, because they’re staged and would therefore ruin a real moment.
 Now, I believe it can go both ways.
 I’ve seen plenty of great first looks that were filled with tears, and laughter.
 I’ve even gotten a little choked up, in a few of those moments.
 I’ve seen lots of grooms who were very quiet and reserved, then suddenly break down in tears for the first time.
 I’ve also seen plenty of first looks where zero emotion was shown.
 It felt staged and awkward for both the couple, and myself.
 Maybe they were nervous with cameras around them, or maybe they were just doing the first look because they were told to do it.
 It really depends on the couple.